-A urinary tract infection (UTI) can range in severity and can clear up on their own without you ever noticing.
-However, in more severe cases, it can be very painful for your pet, and, if left untreated, the infection can spread to the kidney and cause serious problems.
+A urinary tract infection (UTI) can range in severity and can clear up on its own without you ever noticing.
+However, in more severe cases, it can be very painful for your pet, and, if left untreated, the infection can spread to the kidneys and cause serious problems.

-- Whining or yelping when using litter box
+- Whining or yelping when using the litter box

 - Blood in urine